ti-mo/conntracct/README.md

 Conntracct is a tool for extracting network flow information from Linux hosts, firewalls, gateways, container or virtualization hosts, even mid- to high-end embedded devices.
-It does not capture or analyze packets in any way, but hooks into Conntrack's accounting (acct) subsystem using eBPF to receive events when a flow's counters are updated, with a very low overhead.
+It does not capture or analyze packets in any way, but hooks into Conntrack's accounting (acct) subsystem using eBPF to obtain packet/byte counters, minimizing overhead.

 ---

+## Overview

+Conntracct is built around a real-time metrics pipeline that supports one or more time-series sinks to be attached.
+This allows for sending real-time packet/byte counters to eg. InfluxDB, where they can be queried for a live visualization.

+The project aims to support unmodified kernels of most major distributions that are Linux 4.9 or higher.
+No compatibility matrix yet, but some versions of Fedora and Arch up to kernels 4.19 have been tested.

+No flashy tech demo yet, Coming Soon. (tm)

+## Roadmap

+The major challenges of targeting amd64 Linux machines are mostly solved.
+This is a small list of features that are planned to

+- [x] Compile C-based eBPF probe against multiple kernel versions concurrently
+- [x] InfluxDB sink driver for real-time flow metrics
+- [x] StdOut/Err sink driver for testing and debugging
+- [ ] Community-provided Grafana dashboards for InfluxDB and Elastic back-ends
+- [ ] Elasticsearch sink for archival of finished flows
+- [ ] Prometheus endpoint for monitoring pipeline internals
+- [ ] `conntracct test` subcommand to ship eBPF test suite with the binary
+- [ ] ARMv7 (aarch64) support (Odroid XU3/4+, RPi 3+, etc.)
+- [ ] Automated cross-distro test runner
+- [ ] Easy build procedure for targeting a single custom kernel
+- [ ] Pure-go eBPF implementation without Cgo (https://github.com/newtools/ebpf)

 ## Installing

 Get the latest binary from Releases.
-Conntracct does not need to run as root, but it needs the following capabilities:
+Conntracct needs the following
+capabilities:

 When using the BPF probe for real-time accounting events: